filipemerker/react-instagram-media/README.md

-# react-instagram-media
+# ⚛️ React Instagram Media
-⚛️ An `<InstagramMedia />` component for React and React Native.
+An `<InstagramMedia />` component for React and React Native.

 The motivation behind this project was the need to "embed" Instagram content as part of a React/React Native application.